-Michelle Ilitch, Regional Director, ACO/CIN, St. Joseph Health System
+Michelle Ilitch, Regional Director, ACO/CIN, St. Joseph Health System (Not pictured)

-Lisa Morgan, Marketing Director, South Carolina Business Coalition on Health
+Lisa Morgan, Marketing Director, South Carolina Business Coalition on Health (Far right)

-Sharmila Shankarkumar, Partner, National Leader, Quality Improvement Collaborative (QIC), Mercer
+Sharmila Shankarkumar, Partner, National Leader, Quality Improvement Collaborative (QIC), Mercer (Far left)

 From top left, Bret Jackson, The Economic Alliance for Michigan; Angela Mattie, Quinnipiac University; Marnie Vaughan, Severn Trent Service; Bruce Bradley; Jill Hutt, Greater Philadelphia Business Coalition on Health; Jonathan So, Detroit Regional Chamber; Kendra Gipson, State of Tennessee, Benefits Administration; Terrisca Des Jardins, Physician Organization of Michigan ACO; and Leapfrog president and CEO Leah Binder.